When you first open Figma, we'll take you to the file browser.

-The File Browser allows you to navigate through your account.
-You can use it to access Personal Files, Create and Join Teams, and connect with the wider Figma Community.
+The file browser enables you to navigate through your account.
+You can use it to access personal files in your Drafts, create and join teams, and connect with the wider Figma Community.

 On the left side of the page is the sidebar.
 This provides the main method of navigation for getting around Figma.

 We'll display everything else - your files, teams, and projects - in the main body of the file browser.
 Explore each aspect of the file browser below.

 In the top-left corner of the file browser, you'll see your name and profile picture.

 - Click on your name to access your global settings.

 - Click the next to your name to view any notifications for your account.